danbev/learning-ai/notes/llama.md

 So we have a vector of backends which will initially be empty, optionally if METAL is used then there is also a backend_metal, and there is also a backend_cpu.
-Notice that they type of the backends is `ggml_backend_t` which is a pointer to In ggml-alloc.h we have:
+Notice that the type of the backends is `ggml_backend_t` which is a pointer to In ggml-alloc.h we have:
 ```c++
 typedef struct ggml_backend * ggml_backend_t;